tensorwerk/hangar-py/docs/faq.rst

    subarray slice buffer.

    However, the nice part is that this was a real world proof that our system design worked (and not just in tests).
-When you add data to a hangar checkout (or receive it on a fetch/clone operation) we calculate a hash digest of the data via ``blake2b`` (a cryptographically secure algorithm in the python standard library).
+When you add data to a Hangar checkout (or receive it on a fetch/clone operation) we calculate a hash digest of the data via ``blake2b`` (a cryptographically secure algorithm in the python standard library).
 While this allows us to cryptographically verify full